balazskreith/gst-mprtp/README.md

 **What is it?**

-Multipath RTP (MPRTP) extends RTP header in order to be used for splitting a consequent media stream amongst several subflow.
+Multipath RTP (MPRTP) is a header extension for RTP.
+It extends RTP header in order to be used for splitting a consequent media stream amongst several subflow.
 Thus it is used for transmitting a coherent media stream on different path parallely.

 **The Latest Version**